SmallSharpToolsOpenSource/MultipleTargets/README.md

 ## Building multiple iOS apps from a single project using multiple targets

+Often apps are sold in the App Store and after making some money the app maker decides that they would like to use the [Freemium model](http://en.wikipedia.org/wiki/Freemium) to boost their user base but disable some features which can be activated with in-app purchase or to simply purchase the paid app instead.
+A popular model used most often with games is to tell items used in the app which users will purchase as regular intervals to generate revenue continually instead of a single point of revenue when the app is purchased.

+There are also white label apps which an OEM would purchase with potentially different features than the free or premium version.
+You can see lots of canned apps in the App Store which service a specific organization or brand which have identical features to other apps.
+Several companies sell white label apps in this way.

+This sample project shows how you can support multiple apps from a single Xcode project so that you do not have to mess with branching or copying source files around to keep things current.
+You will always have the current code base with each app and can push out updates to every app for bug fixes or performance improvements with minimal effort.
+But to do so you will need to understand how to set up multiple build targets, manage assets which are unique to each target (launch images, icons), unique code paths and the application identifier used for code signing and the product name as well.
+The list of instructions below show how that is done along with a sample project for a Lite, Pro and EOM target which illustrates how this is done.

+Please try to recreate this sample project with 3 targets so that you understand it before you attempt to do it with a live project.
+I also strongly encourage you to experiment with changes like these in a new branch for your code base in case you run into trouble.
+It can be difficult to get every setting just right.
+And if you feel these instructions could be more clear please contact me on ADN or Twitter with my contact information below.

 ### Note: These instructures are for Xcode 4.5.2 and may change in later versions of Xcode.

 1. Create a project or start with an existing project